 The 2/2 and 4/4 time signatures, respectively called cut time and common time, are of very common usage.
-They are often written by drawing respectively the symbols of a vertically barred "C" and a "C" in place of the respective fractions.
+They are often written by drawing respectively the symbols of a vertically barred "C" and a bare "C" in place of the respective fractions.

-Thus, the meter signature determines how the pulses are grouped together in discrete segments, and the tempo establishes their time duration.
 Different combinations of tempo and meter signature can provide the same setting for the composer: e.g., assigning a quarter note to 60 BPM and adopting the 3/4 time signature is the same as assigning a quarter note to 120 BPM and adopting the 3/2 time signature.
 Normally, the time signature that makes the music easier to read is adopted.
 The meter can change during the song; in such cases, the new meter signature will be written at the beginning of the first measure after the change (see figure 3.10).
 There also exist compositions, such as the ancient Gregorian chants and some non-Western music, where no meter can be identified.

-It often arises the necessity of dividing a note (its rhythmic value) into anything other than 2, 4, 8, ... (the powers of two), as well as placing three equal notes inside the duration of 2, 4, 8, ... beats.
-These borrowed divisions can be obtained by using the tuplets or grouplets symbols.
+A borrowed division occurs whenever the rhythm of a piece involves some beats that belong to a different meter.
+Such time subdivisions can be obtained by using the tuplets or grouplets symbols.
 Among them, the triplets are the most used.
-Triplets divide the rhythmic values (of a beat or a group of 2, 4, 8, ... equal notes) into three equal portions (rather than into powers of two).
-In practice, one consider the rhythmic value that has to be divided as it was dotted, so that it contains three halves of itself, and places a bracket above it (see figure 3.10).
+Triplets divide a rhythmic value into three equal portions (rather than into powers of two).
+In practice, the rhythmic value that has to be divided is considered as it was dotted, so that it contains three halves of itself: the notes that fill this virtually expanded time-length are grouped together by a bracket and/or a beam that is placed above them (see figure 3.10).
+The number "3" is then written above the group.
 The duplets and quadruplets make the opposite operation of creating respectively 2 and 4 equal rhythmic values into a group of three beats.
 There also exists quintuplets, sextuplets and septuplets too, where the same criterion applies.